OpenEvalProject/evals/manuscripts/elife-66704/v3/manuscript.md

 In contrast to this surprisingly modest change in actin intensity (Figure 6B, C), bulk measurements revealed that shroom3 crispant cells displayed a profound failure to accumulate both junctional and medial N-cadherin, and in fact the majority of cells actually reduced N-cadherin levels (Figure 6A, D, and E, blue violins).
 Moreover, this effect was far more pronounced for the medial population of N-cadherin (Figure 6D).
 Thus, loss of Shroom3 elicits a substantially more severe effect on the dynamics of N-cadherin than of actin, apparently uncoupling the two.

-## Shroom3 links actin and N-cadherin dynamics to effective apical constriction in the anterior neural ectoderm
+### Shroom3 links actin and N-cadherin dynamics to effective apical constriction in the anterior neural ectoderm

 To explore these surprising results in more detail, we directly compared changes in apical area with changes in actin and N-cadherin intensity for each cell individually.
 In 838 control cells, we observed that the vast majority displayed a strong reduction in apical area and a strong increase in both junctional and medial actin intensity (Figure 7A, B).
 As noted in the bulk statistics above, the majority of 147 shroom3 crispant cells displayed increased actin intensity; however, these crispant cells displayed a bimodal distribution of changes in apical area, with some cells constricting and other cells dilating, yet even cells that increased their apical area after loss of Shroom3 nonetheless accumulated medial and junctional actin (Figure 7A, B).
 Thus, loss of shroom3 does not lead to loss of apical actin in the anterior neural plate but rather to a reduced accumulation of apical actin.

 ![Figure 7.](https://cdn.elifesciences.org/articles/66704/elife-66704-fig7-v3.jpg)

-**Figure 7.:** shroom3 crispant cells that fail to apically constrict.(A-D) 2D density plots of all observations of apical area versus medial (A) or junctional (B) LifeAct/actin or medial (C) or junctional (D) N-cadherin for all cells within each group.
+**Figure 7.:** (A-D) 2D density plots of all observations of apical area versus medial (A) or junctional (B) LifeAct/actin or medial (C) or junctional (D) N-cadherin for all cells within each group.
 Percentages in white indicate the percentage of total cells in each quadrant.
 Statistical comparisons performed by Peacock test, a 2D implementation of the Kolmogorov-Smirnov (KS) test.
 Cells situated along the mosaic interface were excluded from these analyses. s.d. = standard deviation.

 N-cadherin localization follows a very different trend, with shroom3 crispant cells consistently displaying apical surface dilation over time coupled to a strong reduction in medial N-cadherin intensity over time (Figure 7C).
 Junctional N-cadherin followed a similar, if less robust, trend (Figure 7D).
 Thus, loss of shroom3 anteriorly results in a loss of medial and junctional N-cadherin.